 - The student needs to apply specifically to the dual degree program when applying to the university. - The MSHA/MBA degree requires total of 64 semester hours, 32 semester hours from each program.
 The student may choose which program he/she completes first.
-However, students without an undergraduate degree in Business Administration should complete the MSHA program courses first. - Dual degree students must satisfy the curriculum and graduation requirements of both the MBA and MSHA programs, and follow their degree plan.
-CAP599, the Integrated Capstone course, must be the last course taken after the required courses in both the MSHA and the MBA program have been taken. - Students withdrawing from the dual degree program before completing both degrees will only receive credit toward graduation for such courses that qualify toward a single degree program.
-In this situation, students will take the capstone course for the single degree program they wish to complete (MHA599 for the MSHA or MGT599 for the MBA).
-The CAP599 integrated capstone is only applicable for the Dual Degree. - The MBA and MSHA degrees will be awarded upon successful completion of the requirements of the entire dual degree program.
+However, students without an undergraduate degree in Business Administration should complete the MSHA program courses first. - Dual degree students must satisfy the curriculum and graduation requirements of both the MBA and MSHA programs and follow their degree plan. - MHA 599 is based on the required core courses of both degree programs.
+The culminating experience entails synthesis and integration of all previously learnt materials but is focused on implementation to and within a real-world healthcare (service oriented) setting.
+MHA 599 must be the last course taken after the required courses in both the MSHA and the MBA program have been taken. - Students withdrawing from the dual degree program before completing both degrees will only receive credit toward graduation for such courses that qualify toward a single degree program.
+In this situation, students will take the capstone course for the single degree program they wish to complete (MHA599 for the MSHA or MGT599 for the MBA - The MBA and MSHA degrees will be awarded upon successful completion of the requirements of the entire dual degree program.